 Cat Veterinary Clinics

 Cats often "hide" their sicknesses.
-So, it is up to their human companion to notice any subtle changes in their behavior or eating habits and then take them to a vet if an illness is suspected a visit to the vet is in order.
+So, it is up to their human companion to notice any subtle changes in their behavior or eating habits.
+If an illness is suspected a visit to the vet is in order.

 When a Vet Visit is in Order

 Below are some common symptoms that signal a vet visit may be in order.
 You know your cat and what is normal behavior.
 Take your cat to a vet if you suspect an illness.

 - Hiding.
 Some cats enjoy hiding, but if your cat is hiding more than usual this could implicate a problem.